Samsursekh/Placement-Practice/priya-practise/Javascript.md

 Hoisting is a weird concept in JavaScript.
 It makes code unreadable and unpredictable.
 Hence, we should refrain from using it whenever possible by using the above methods.
 # 11] what is difference for and forEach loop
-# 12] what is datatype ? how many datatype present in javascript ?
-# 13] difference between float and doubble
-# 7] difference between var and let and const
-# 8] difference bet undefined and null
 # 1] what is AJAX
 # 2] what is Jquery